alibenra/Climate-and-Debt/writing/main.typ

 Under a two-period pause clause contract and assuming the materialization of a hurricane shock at period $t+1$, a bond issued at time $t$ implies a promised cashflow sequence of:
 - *At t+1:* no payment owed due to deferral
 - *At t+2:* no payment owed due to deferral
-- *At t+3:* $(1+r) times 1$
+- *At t+3:* $(1+r)^2 times 1$
-- *At t+4:* $(1+r) times (1-psi)$
+- *At t+4:* $(1+r)^2 times (1-psi)$
 #h(0.5cm) ...

-To ensure that all both designs are NPV neutral, we can compare the present value of the promised cashflow sequence attached to each bond, assuming an identical intial investment by investors for all three types.
-Given that lenders are assumed to be risk-neutral and that bond pricing satisfies a zero-profit condition, we assume that the discount rate equals the risk-free rate
+To ensure that both DPC designs are NPV neutral, we can compare the present value of the promised cashflow sequence attached to each bond, assuming an identical intial investment by lenders for all three types.
+Given that lenders are assumed to be risk-neutral and that bond pricing satisfies a zero-profit condition, we assume that the discount rate equals the risk-free rate.

 \
 *For a plain vanilla bond*
 $